Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   outpost - Used to unclaim glitched outposts on MySQL Towny servers pre-0.92.0.0
     -   withdraw {$} - Removes money from town bank.
     -   deposit {$} - Adds money from player to the town bank.
+    -   bankhistory {#} - Opens a book GUI with # number of transactions listed, showing the town bank history.
     -   buy
         -   bonus {amount} - Buys available bonus townblocks.
     -   delete {town name} - Admin/Mayor command to delete a town from towny's data folder's files.